alasca-association/tarook/docs/user/reference/actions-references.rst

 ``migrate-to-release.sh``
 ---------------------------

-Migrate to a new YAOOK/K8s release, see :doc:`/user/tutorial/upgrade-release`.
+Migrate to a new Tarook release, see :doc:`/user/tutorial/upgrade-release`.
 This script is idempotent.

 .. _actions-references.update-frontend-nodessh: